Gastroesophageal reflux disease and heartburn

 Sometimes long-term bleeding can result in iron-deficiency anemia and may even require emergency blood transfusions.
 This condition can occur without heartburn or other warning symptoms, or even without obvious blood in the stools.

 Barrett esophagus is a disorder in which the lining of the esophagus is damaged by stomach acid.
 The lining becomes similar to that of the stomach.
 These changes place a person at risk for esophageal cancer.

 Only 10% of people with symptomatic GERD have Barrett esophagus.
 While obesity, alcohol use, and smoking have all been implicated as risk factors for Barrett esophagus, their role remains unclear.
 Only the persistence of GERD symptoms indicates a higher risk for Barrett esophagus.

-Not all people with Barrett esophagus have either esophagitis or symptoms of GERD.
-Most likely, more than half of people with the condition have no GERD symptoms at all.
+Not all people with Barrett esophagus have esophagitis or symptoms of GERD.
+More than half of people with the condition have no GERD symptoms at all.
 Barrett esophagus, then, is likely to be much more common and probably less harmful than is currently believed.

 The incidence of esophageal cancer is higher in people with Barrett esophagus.
-When people with Barrett esophagus develop abnormal changes of the mucus membrane cells lining the esophagus (dysplasia), the risk of cancer rises significantly.
-There is some evidence that acid reflux may contribute to the development of cancer in Barrett's esophagus.
+When people with Barrett esophagus develop abnormal changes of the mucous membrane cells lining the esophagus (dysplasia), the risk of cancer rises significantly.
+There is some evidence that acid reflux may contribute to the development of cancer in Barrett esophagus.
 Still, only a minority of people with Barrett esophagus develop cancer.